maxwellstone/artificial_life/README.md

 ## Morphospace

 Creatures consist of anywhere between 10 to 15 body segments.
 Each body segment is a cube with each dimension randomly ranging from 0.5 to 1.0.
-Each successive body part can be attached to any face of the cubes in the already existing body with a joint that rotates around the x, y, or z axis.
+Each successive body part can be attached to any face of the cubes in the already existing body with a joint that rotates around the x, y, or z axis so long as the placement does not cause any self intersections.
 This allows for an enormously large morphospace with relatively low complexity.
 One glaring restriction to the morphospace of these creatures is that the joint graph must be a DAG.
 These creatures are not capable of having cyclic joint connections, which could have opened the door to some really interesting results.

 ![Morphospace](figures/figure1.png)